 Dublin is a global, entrepreneurial city with a bright future, and people are flocking here to share in its success.
 Here’s seven of the top reasons why a move to Dublin might be the right move for you, too.

-Here’s a quick run-down of the largest international firms that have made significant investments in Dublin.
+Here’s a quick rundown of the largest international firms that have made significant investments in Dublin to date.

-Many international banks have significant operations in Dublin, serving Irish and European markets.
-This cohort is likely to swell as banks with operations in the City of London rebalance their presence after Brexit.
+Many international banks have significant operations in Dublin, serving both the Irish and European markets.
+This cohort is continuing to grow as banks with operations in the City of London rebalance their presence with Brexit relocations.